Todd Bridges: Personal life

-Bridges has daughter Bo from a previous relationship.
+Bridges has a daughter Bo from an early relationship.

-Bridges' son Spencir Bridges (born July 15, 1998) from his marriage to former wife Dori Bridges (née Smith) is also a former child actor who appeared in the film Daddy Day Camp and an episode of iCarly.
+Bridges' son, Spencir Bridges (born July 15, 1998) from his marriage to former wife Dori Bridges (née Smith), is also a former child actor who appeared in the film Daddy Day Camp and an episode of iCarly.

 In 1998, Bridges and his brother James saved the life of Stella Kline, a 51-year-old paraplegic woman who nearly drowned when her wheelchair rolled into a lake while she was fishing.
 Kline said: "I was thanking God that he was there and you know, everybody's been saying nothing but bad stuff about Todd Bridges on the news and in the papers...
 He has a heart of gold."
 Bridges remarked: "We felt God put us there at the right time to save this lady's life, because there was no one else around."

 In a 2010 appearance on The Oprah Winfrey Show, Bridges said that he was sexually abused at age 11 by a publicist who was also a family friend.

 On September 25, 2022, he married designer Bettijo Hirschi.
+On January 14, 2026, Bridges announced that he and Hirschi had separated.